-DDTS ID Number Description CSCea22283 Wrong voice mail box selected when call fwded across multiple phones Symptoms: Caller reaches original destination's voicemail when forwarded-to destination is not available.
-Conditions: If a call is forwarded across multiple IP phones, the voicemail box selected is that of the orig called number.
-For example: A calls B and the call is forwarded to C. C does not answer and the call gets forwarded to B's voice mail (instead of C's voicemail).
+DDTS ID Number Description CSCea22283 Wrong voice mail box selected when call forwarded across multiple phones Symptoms: Caller reaches original destination's voicemail when forwarded-to destination is not available.
+Conditions: If a call is forwarded across multiple IP phones, the voicemail box selected is that of the original called number.
+For example: A calls B and the call is forwarded to C. C does not answer and the call gets forwarded to Be's voice mail (instead of A's voicemail).
 Workaround: There is no workaround.
 CSCea31140 dpnss layer 2 fails to receive frames with debug on Symptoms: Router fails to receive and send any DPNSS signalling frames.
 Conditions: This happens when 1) debugs like the debug isdn Q921 command are turned on, 2) IUA backhaul connection of the GW to the PGW is not established yet, and 3) SABMRs are received from the peer PBX to bring up DLCs on the interface.
 Workaround: Reload the router.
 CSCea38543 7902 as XOR cannot make consult-transfer on alerting Symptoms: Transfer-with-consultation does not work properly with ITS.
 Blind transfer still works.
 Workaround: Disable transfer-with-consultation on the ITS when handling the 7902 phone.
-Use blind transfer only with the 7902 phone in ITS.
-CSCea41044 no downstream traffic if router reload during heavy traffic Symptoms: An asymmetric digital subscriber line (ADSL) or symmetric high-bit rate digital subscriber line (SHDSL) WAN interface card (WIC) may unexpectedly stop processing incoming (from CO to CPE) traffic.
-Conditions: These symptoms are observed when the following two conditions occur: • The Cisco 2691/3725/3745 series is configured with an asymmetric digital subscriber line (ADSL) or symmetric high-bit rate digital subscriber line (SHDSL) WAN interface card (WIC) in the onboard slot (such as 0/0, 0/1, 0/2). • The downstream (from CO to CPE) traffic rate exceeds the line rate, and this traffic is routed through the ADSL or SHDSL WIC.
-(The line rate is the maximum speed allowed by the digital subscriber line access multiplexer [DSLAM]).
-Further Problem Description: The show interface atm command indicates the 'packets input' counter not incrementing but the show controller atm command indicates the 'Total Rx' counter is incrementing.
-The show controller atm command also indicates the 'mpsc_rovr' or 'mpsc_rcsc' counter is non-zero.
-Workaround: Either use the DSL WIC on slots other than onboard, or ensure downstream traffic rate is below the line rate.

-DDTS ID Number Description CSCea87260 dpnss: channels not kept in OOS when E1 controller/serial int down Symptoms: The DLCs end up in the IDLE state even though there is a shut on the controller/interface.
+Use blind transfer only with the 7902 in ITS.
+CSCea87260 dpnss: channels not kept in OOS when E1 controller/serial int down Symptoms: The DLCs end up in the IDLE state even though there is a shut on the controller/interface.
 Conditions: When there is a shut on the interface/controller and PGW instructs GW to bring up the DLCs.
 Workaround: There is no workaround.
 CSCea89997 High Pitch Sound heard if pick up phone during ringing with NM-HDA Symptoms: For users using an NM-HDA FXS voice-port, if user picks up the phone during the ring-on cycle, user will hear a high pitch sound (distorted ringing) until ring-off.
 If user picks up the phone during the ring-off cycle, this problem will not occur.
 Conditions: Using NM-HDA network module on an FXS interface.
-Workaround: There is no workaround.
-CSCeb01098 Release Source not being set by new Session app Symptoms: The Release Sources reported in the radius accounting record or the gateway's call history record for the incoming and outgoing legs don't match.
-This behavior does not affect the voice call.
-Conditions: This behavior may occur when the default voice application handles the incoming call.
-Workaround: Configure the application session.c.old command on the incoming dial-peer used for the call.
-CSCeb11681 3745 crashes on call transfer betn PRI and BRI Symptoms: The gateway may reload when an IP phone transfers a call.
-This may happen when the transferred party is connected through ISDN PRI and the transfer target is connected through ISDN BRI.
-Workaround: There is no workaround.
-CSCuk41974 Ringback tone and fast busy tone not as per the cptone configured Symptoms: The ringback tone provided during alerting, and the fast busy tone provided at the end of the call is not as per the cptone configured on the gateway under the voice-port.
 Workaround: There is no workaround.